Can leaders really effect change in data?

 Katie Antill, CEO, Alzheimer’s & Dementia Support Services

 “We have a clearer vision of what we need to do to achieve our data goals based around the data maturity framework...
-This vision helped us to secure support and investment in the team.”
+This vision helped us to secure support and investment in the team, for example with one of our data analysts beginning a graduate apprenticeship in Data Analysis and AI ”

 Anonymous